 please almost disappeared...
 Her story —because her work is always a narration in images— is essential.
 The viewer is not to be pleased.
 More likely, sometimes even shocked.
 More questions are suggested than answers presented.
 Thinking more and more about unorthodox ideas, she uses her increasing knowledge to achieve all the more surprising goals.

 Have a look around and see her different projects.
-When you want to see images in real life, please contact me on .
-Do you like to be invited to a next exposition?
+When you want to see images in real life, please contact me.
+Would you like to be invited to the next exposition?
 Just send me an e-mail.

-Please contact me if you're interested in purchasing a sculpture, or if you want more information.
+Please contact me if you're interested in purchasing a sculpture, visiting an exposition, or if you want more information.